 Friendly Learning Reminder: These lessons focus on practicing specific language patterns to help you form sentences and strengthen your understanding of Chamorro.
 In everyday conversation, native speakers may express the same ideas in different or more nuanced ways that don’t always match a single pattern exactly.

-💡Try to use these structures as tools for guided practice and study, and look to the native speakers in your life to help you grow in lived, spoken Chamorro.
+💡Try to use these patterns as tools for guided practice and study, and look to the native speakers in your life to help you grow in lived, spoken Chamorro.
 Happy studying!

-- Describing Nouns with Other Nouns – “The Coconut Tree”
+- Describing with Nouns – “The Coconut Tree”

 - Describing Who Someone Is – “Our Neighbor Totoro”